rxweb/rxweb/docs/reactive-form-validators/validation-decorators/numeric.md

 ---
 title: numeric
-description: numeric validation decorator will check whether the value entered is a valid number or not. if user tries to enter value which is not a proper numeric value it will be invalid. to use the numeric decorator on particular property.
+description: numeric validation decorator will check whether the value entered is a valid number or not, if user tries to enter value which is not a proper numeric value it will be invalid.
 author: rxcontributorone

 ---